Childhood Obesity and Weight Problems

-Myths and Truths about Weight Problems and Obesity in Children|
+|Myths and Facts about Weight Problems and Obesity in Children|

-MYTH: Childhood obesity is genetic, so there’s nothing you can do about it.
+Myth 1: Childhood obesity is genetic, so there’s nothing you can do about it.

-TRUTH: While a person’s genes do influence weight, they are only one small part of the equation.
+Fact: While a person’s genes do influence weight, they are only one small part of the equation.
 Although some children are more prone to gaining weight than others, that doesn’t mean they’re destined for weight problems.
 Most kids can maintain a healthy weight if they eat right and exercise.

-MYTH: Children who are obese or overweight should be put on a diet.
+Myth 2: Children who are obese or overweight should be put on a diet.

-TRUTH: Unless directed by your child’s doctor otherwise, the treatment for childhood obesity is not weight loss.
+Fact: Unless directed by your child’s doctor otherwise, the treatment for childhood obesity is not weight loss.
 The goal should be to slow or stop weight gain, allowing your child to grow into his or her ideal weight.

-MYTH: It’s just baby fat.
+Myth 3: It’s just baby fat.
 Children will outgrow the weight.

-TRUTH: Childhood obesity doesn’t always lead to obesity in adulthood, but it does raise the risks dramatically.
+Fact: Childhood obesity doesn’t always lead to obesity in adulthood, but it does raise the risks dramatically.
 The majority of children who are overweight at any time during the preschool or elementary school are still overweight as they enter their teens.
 Most kids do not outgrow the problem.

 Healthy habits start at home.
 The best way to fight or prevent childhood obesity and weight problems is to get the whole family on a healthier track.
 Making better food choices and becoming more active will benefit everyone, regardless of weight.
-And with the whole family involved, it will be much easier for your overweight child to make lasting changes.
+And with the whole family involved, it will be much easier for your overweight child to make lasting lifestyle changes.

 Leading by example

-- What you eat: Tell your child about the healthy food you are eating, while you are eating it.
+What you eat: Tell your child about the healthy food you are eating, while you are eating it.
 You might say, “I’m eating broccoli with garlic sauce.
 Want a bite?”

-- How you move: Exercise in some way, every day.
+How you move: Exercise in some way, every day.
 Be authentic—do things you enjoy.
 Tell your kids what you’re doing, and invite them to join you.

-- Your free time: Avoid the television or too much computer time.
+Your free time: Avoid the television or too much computer time.
 Kids are much less likely to turn screens on if they are off and you are doing something they can get involved in.